PCJohn/ocr-mask-dataset/README.md

 python -m src.download_all --datasets cord naf   # skip the ~6.5GB textocr zip

 # Build the unified processed dataset + stats
-python -m src.build_dataset --datasets cord naf publaynet textocr synslides --limit 1500
+python -m src.build_dataset --datasets cord naf publaynet textocr bstd doclaynet nvidia_multilingual --limit 20000
 ```

-`--limit` caps how many *processed* images are kept per dataset — start small
+`--limit` caps how many *processed* images are kept per dataset.
+Shuffle is on by default so samples are drawn from across each dataset rather than the first N in file order.
-(e.g. 500) to sanity check the pipeline, then raise it or drop the flag for a
-full run once you're happy with the output.

 **By default `--limit` does not shuffle** — it takes the first N samples in
 whatever order each dataset's `iter_samples()` yields them, which for e.g.